ibm-cloud-docs/activity-tracker/streaming-configure.md

 1. Check that you have an instance of {{site.data.keyword.mon_short}} in the same region as your {{site.data.keyword.messagehub}} instance.
 This instance must be configured to collect platform metrics.
 For more information, see [Enabling platform metrics](/docs/monitoring?topic=monitoring-platform_metrics_enabling).
 2. [Launch the {{site.data.keyword.mon_short}} UI](/docs/monitoring?topic=monitoring-launch).
 3. In the **Dashboards** section, go to **Dashboard templates** and select the template **IBM Event Streams (Enterprise)**.
-4. Create a copy of the temnplate by clicking **Create custom dashboard**.
+4. Create a copy of the template by clicking **Create custom dashboard**.
 5. Edit the panel *Topic bytes in per second*.

     ![Edit panel.](images/streaming-topic-metric.png "Edit panel")